censusreporter/census-shapefile-utils/README.md

 by passing a -p flag.

     >> python parse_shapefiles.py -s WA -p

+Geometry data for certain geography types can be *very* large.
+The `zcta5` geometries, for instance, will add about 1.1 Gb of data to your csv.

 The csv files you generate will be written to `CSV_DIR`.
 A common set of headers is pulled from `helpers/csv_helpers.py`, so varying geography